-4.107 The city council is committed to secure funding for and implementing improvements to the public realm to encourage cycling and walking in the areas specified in the policy.
+4.117 Cycling and walking are the best ways of exploring Brighton & Hove and can benefit personal health and wellbeing.
+The city council is committed to secure funding for, and implementing, improvements to the public realm to encourage cycling and walking in the areas specified in the policy.
 The Brighton Station Gateway Project is being developed in partnership with Southern Rail and Network Rail to create:

-- a safe and accessible environment; - a better walking and cycling environment; - an environment that encourages businesses; - better use of routes to the east of the Station: - a high quality northern as well as southern station entrance. - 4.108 Funding has been secured for improvements to walking and cycle facilities on Lewes Road and Edward Street.
-The councils Public Space Public Life Strategy sets the importance of negotiating the city from a pedestrian and cyclists perspective and emphasises the need for improved legibility and the importance of the public realm in relation to the 'liveability' of Brighton & Hove. - 4.109 A coherent pedestrian and cycle network is vital to the legibility and overall quality of the city.
+- a safe and accessible environment; - a better walking and cycling environment; - an environment that encourages businesses; - better use of routes to the east of the Station; - a high quality northern, as well as southern, station entrance. - 4.118 Funding has been secured for improvements to walking and cycle facilities on Lewes Road.
+The council's Public Space Public Life Strategy sets the importance of negotiating the city from a pedestrian and cyclists perspective and emphasises the need for improved legibility and the importance of the public realm in relation to the 'liveability' of Brighton & Hove. - 4.119 A coherent pedestrian and cycle network is vital to the legibility and overall quality of the city.
 An audit has been undertaken of the existing network of cycle routes in the city with a view to linking routes to create a comprehensive network within the life of the City Plan.
-There is a commitment to contribute at least 10% of the Transport budget towards promoting walking and cycling. - 4.110 As well as establishing a core cycling network, additional improvments will include: - one-way 'except cycles' networks; - toucan crossings; - on-street Cycle Parking; - cycle provision in pedestrian priority streets; - improve junctions for cyclists; and - continue to invest in Bikeability training for children.

-- 4.111 The council will continue to develop a coherent walking network and reduce the physical and mental barriers to walking and improve the links between key locations in the city such as the seafront and the city centre.
-Measures will include: - introduction of more pedestrian priority routes; - better crossing facilities; - continue to introduce raised crossings & dropped kerbs; - decluttering streets and improving Way Finding signs; - continue to introduce drop kerbs; - maintain and improve footways; and - provide informal crossing points - 4.112 There will also be continued investment in rights of Way and access to open spaces and the National Park reflecting priorities in the Rights of Way Improvement Plan and Downland Initiative.
+There is an aim to contribute 10% of the Transport budget towards promoting walking and cycling. - 4.120 As well as establishing a core cycling network, additional improvements will include: - one-way 'except cycles' networks; - toucan crossings; - on-street Cycle Parking; - · cycle provision in pedestrian priority streets; - improve junctions for cyclists; and - continue to invest in Bikeability training for children. - 4.121 The council will continue to develop a coherent walking network and reduce the physical and mental barriers to walking and improve the links between key locations in the city such as the seafront and the city centre.
+Measures will include: - ensuring provision is pedestrian and wheelchair friendly; - introduction of more pedestrian priority routes; - better crossing facilities; - continue to introduce raised crossings & dropped kerbs; - · decluttering streets and improving Way Finding signs; - continue to introduce drop kerbs; - maintain and improve footways; and - provide informal crossing points - 4.122 There will also be continued investment in Rights of Way and access to open spaces and the South Downs National Park, reflecting priorities in the Rights of Way Improvement Plan [ROWIP] and Downland Initiative.